WojciechLisCode/montipallarols/README.md

 📫 How to reach me: montaga.pallarols@gmail.com

-💬 Feel free to also drop me a message <a href="https://www.linkedin.com/in/montaga-pallarols/" rel="nofollow">here</a>
+💬 Feel free to also drop me a message [here](https://www.linkedin.com/in/montaga-pallarols/).

 ☕️ This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.